P R O G R A M

 The workshop is led by Mirna Screpante, a certified Tea Master with the Global Japanese Tea Association.
 Through her project Southern Tea Leaves and her training in Japan, China, Taiwan, and Korea, she combines deep expertise with a personal passion for introducing the unique terroir of the southern hemisphere, and bringing Argentina’s distinctive agroecological teas to European audiences.

-€25 per person · registration required ⇒ Sign up now!
+€25 per person · max.
+15 participants · registration required ⇒ Sign up now!

 14:15 - 15:15